RoboJackets/software-training-old/projects/week_7/Instructions.md

 - To index into an Eigen matrix use `()` not `[]`.
 So to get the second row and second column use `A(1,1)`.

 There are a couple tricks that we are using to compute the error.
+We are going to compute the error for x,y in the body frame of the robot.
 We use this form since it gives a simple way to compute the controls given the error using PID.
+The steps to compute the body frame are outlined below,

-1. Compute the error between the target state variables and the current state.
+1. Compute the error between the target state variables and the current state (subtract them).

 2. We need to properly handle the difference between two angles using the helper function `angles::shortest_angular_distance`.
 This is needed since yaw is a discontinuous function from [-pi, pi].